Andy-Pham-72/Andy-Pham-72/README.md

 - 💬 Ask me about: data science topics and healthy lifestyle.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/andyphamto/) or [Gmail](https://www.aqpham02@gmail.com).
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I'm trasitioning to be a Vegan and I feel better than ever!
 Ask me for my easy vegan recipe :herb:!
+In the meantime if you want to get some motivations please watch this [Youtube video](https://www.youtube.com/watch?v=iuOa3avtdNA)

 ### Some contents I created: